Fabian Schmitt: Career

-He competed in the 55 kg event at the 2013 European Wrestling Championships held in Tbilisi, Georgia.
+Schmitt competed in the 55 kg event at the 2013 European Wrestling Championships held in Tbilisi, Georgia.

-In 2019, he competed in the 55 kg event at the World Wrestling Championships held in Nur-Sultan, Kazakhstan where he was eliminated in his first match by Max Nowry of the United States.
+In 2019, Schmitt competed in the 55 kg event at the World Wrestling Championships held in Nur-Sultan, Kazakhstan where he was eliminated in his first match by Max Nowry of the United States.
 In 2020, he competed in the 55 kg event at the 2020 European Wrestling Championships held in Rome, Italy where he was eliminated in his first match by Giovanni Freni of Italy.

-In January 2021, he won the bronze medal in the 55 kg event at the Grand Prix Zagreb Open held in Zagreb, Croatia.
+In January 2021, Schmitt won the bronze medal in the 55 kg event at the Grand Prix Zagreb Open held in Zagreb, Croatia.
 In April 2021, he lost his bronze medal match in the 55 kg event at the European Wrestling Championships in Warsaw, Poland.
 A year later, he competed in the 55 kg event at the 2022 European Wrestling Championships in Budapest, Hungary where he was eliminated in his first match.